- Pets and Animals»

 Take the time to learn a little more.

-This is an inexpensive and easy to follow book that provides some sample feeding schedules and more details on feeding your dog naturally.
+I found this inexpensive book easy to follow and it provides some sample feeding schedules and more details on feeding your dog naturally.

 Dr. Ian Billinghurst, Give Your Dog a Bone, Warrigal Publishing, 1993.